POETRY MONTH 2014 Homage to writer/poet Octavio Paz (1914-1998) Centennial Birthday Celebration

 In 2014 Mexico celebrates "2014 Year of Octavio Paz" with national and international Agendas from March 20 thru December 31, 2014.
-For information visit the Octavio Paz website created for this worldwide Centennial Birthday Celebrations at:
+For information visit Octavio Paz website created for this worldwide Centennial Birthday Celebrations.

 "Reflecting on the NOW does not mean relinquishing the future or forgetting the past.
 The present is the meeting place for the two directions of time.
 It should not be confused with facile hedonism...Tomorrow we shall have a philosophy of the present.
 The poetic experience could be one of its foundations.
 What do we know about the present?
 Nothing or almost nothing.
 Yet the poets do know one thing: the present is the source of presences."